Skip to content

 Sample-to-sample m/z tolerance

 Relative and absolute m/z tolerance.
 Always applies the maximum tolerance based on the m/z this means that smaller and higher values are stronger affected by the absolute and relative tolerance, respectively.
 Used to align features across samples.
-Those m/z values are already averaged over their features but originate from differnt samples.
+Those m/z values are already averaged over their features but originate from different samples.

 Filters